TheOddPirate/kiot/README_UPDATE_FOR_UPSTREAM.md

 # Kiot - KDE Internet Of Things

-This is my personal testing branch.
-It includes additional integrations and comes with helper scripts to make testing easier.

 ## About

 Kiot (KDE Internet Of Things) is a background daemon that exposes useful information and actions from your local desktop session to a home automation controller like Home Assistant.